The Business — Shredder Franchise

 Why this stays defensible.

-We started it.
-We're the only ones doing this at scale.
-A decade of operations across 9 locations in 6 states.
-Early franchise partners lock in the best territories — and once a market is gone, it's gone.
+We started the category, and we're the only ones doing it at scale — 9 locations across 6 states.
+Early partners lock in the best territories, and once a market is taken, it's gone.

 See what it costs to open.